25th January 2022

 We also have many small local companies supplying us, such as the maintenance contractors who service the day-to-day requirements of the pubs.

 We favour single-supplier agreements where practical, because they offer greater efficiency and economies of scale.

-The logistics for the supply of goods to our pubs is handled by A F Blakemore & Son Ltd. All the drinks supplied to our pubs is by Carlsberg Marston’s Brewing Company, a UK joint venture between Marston’s PLC and Carlsberg UK.
+The logistics for the supply of goods to our pubs is handled by A F Blakemore & Son Ltd.

 Our pubs are reliant upon a wide range of supplies, including:

 We recognise that given this diverse supply chain, human rights issues can arise either within the UK or overseas.